-We Continually Encounter Technological Change and the Failure to Understand and Adapt to These Changes Could Hurt Our Business future success depends, in part, upon its ability to address the needs of its customers by using technology to provide products and services that will satisfy customer demands, as well as to create additional efficiencies in the Company's operations.
+The financial services industry is continually undergoing rapid technological change with frequent introductions of new technology-driven products and services.
+The effective use of technology increases efficiency and enables financial institutions to serve customers better and to reduce costs.
+The Company's future success depends, in part, upon its ability to address the needs of its customers by using technology to provide products and services that will satisfy customer demands, as well as to create additional efficiencies in the Company's operations.
 Many of the Company's competitors have substantially greater resources to invest in technological improvements.
 The Company may not be able to effectively implement new technology-driven products and services or be successful in marketing these products and services to its customers.
 Failure to successfully keep pace with technological changes affecting the financial services industry could have a material adverse impact on the Company's business and, in turn, the Company's financial condition and results of operations.